ziadoz/grokking-algorithms/notes.md

 - Check whether there's a cheaper path to the node's out-neighbours, if so, update their costs.
 - Repeat until you've processed every node in the graph.
 - Calculate the final, shortest path.

+# Chapter 10 - Greedy Algorithms

+The greedy algorithm is a very simple problem-solving strategy.
+A benefit is they are also simple to come up with.

+The steps for the algorithm involve picking the next locally optimal move.
+Repeating this eventually leads to the global optimal solution.
+Sometimes the algorithm doesn't work, however perfect is the enemy of good, and it can solve many problems pretty well.

+## Classroom Scheduling Problem

+For example, if you had to schedule a school classroom for use, and you had lessons with start and end times that overlap, the solution would be:

+- Pick the class that ends soonest.
+This class goes first.
+- Pick the next class that starts after this class ends, and has ends soonest.
+This class goes next.
+- Repeat until the schedule is full.

+## Knapsack Problem

+Another example is the knapsack problem.
+If you have a backpack than can hold a fixed weight of items, and each item has a resale value, the greedy algorithm solution would be:

+- Pick the most expensive item under the remaining knapsack weight limit.
+- Pick the next most expensive item under the remaining knapsack weight limit.

+The algorithm will not necessarily solve this problem, as two low weight items might be more valuable than a higher weight one.

+##  Set Covering Problem

+Imagine you have radio stations that cover different US states, and you wanted to find the smallest set of stations to cover each 50 states.
+This would be extremely difficult to figure out.
+You'd have to list every possible subset of stations (the power set).
+It would take `O(2n)` time, where `n` is the number of radio stations, because there are `2n` subsets to work through.

+The greedy algorithm can provide an approximation very quickly:

+- Pick the station that covers the most states that haven't been covered yet.
+It's fine if some states have been covered before.
+- Repeat until all the states are covered.

+This will quickly and simply produce a close to optimal solution in `O(n2)` time.

+Approximation algorithms are judged by how fast they are, and how close to the optimal solution their results are.

+Set covering is known as an NP-hard problem.

+## Chapter 11 - Dynamic Programming